SiteSpect Implementation Troubleshooting

 What is the /_ssobj path that we see?

-/__ssobj is the SiteSpect directory where objects are stored on SiteSpect systems.
+/__ssobj is the SiteSpect directory for objects stored on SiteSpect systems.

 Why does SiteSpect display this timeout message: “We're sorry, the link that you clicked on could not be served.
 We are experiencing a temporary delay due to high volume.
 Please click RELOAD and try again.
 We apologize for the inconvenience.”?